EasyCorp/EasyAdminBundle/Resources/doc/tutorials/configuration-reference.md

 ### edit

 Defines the options applied globally for the `edit` view of all entities.
-The only option available for now is the one that defines which actions are displayed in the `edit` view.
+The only option available for now is called `actions`, which defines the actions enabled for this view, as explained above for the `list` view.

 ### new

 Defines the options applied globally for the `new` view of all entities.
-The only option available for now is the one that defines which actions are displayed in the `new` view.
+The only option available for now is called `actions`, which defines the actions enabled for this view, as explained above for the `list` view.

 ### show

 Defines the options applied globally for the `show` view of all entities.
-The only option available for now is the one that defines which actions are displayed in the `show` view.
+The only option available for now is called `actions`, which defines the actions enabled for this view, as explained above for the `list` view.

 ### entities

 (**default value**: empty array, **type**: array)

+Defines the list of entities managed by the bundle.

 Deprecated Configuration Options
 --------------------------------